Kong/terraform-provider-konnect-beta/docs/resources/auth_server_scopes.md

 ### Optional

-- `default` (Boolean) Specifies whether the scope is a default scope.
+- `default` (Boolean) Specifies whether the scope is included by default in access tokens without being explicitly requested by the client.
+If the scope is not allowed by the client, it will not be included in the access token.
 Default: false
 - `description` (String) Description of the scope
 - `enabled` (Boolean) Specifies whether the scope is enabled.
 Default: true
 - `include_in_metadata` (Boolean) Specifies whether to include the scope in the metadata document.
 Default: false